Crowdsourced Adaptive Surveys: Dynamic Survey Methodologies: Existing Approaches

 \section{Dynamic Survey Methodologies: Existing Approaches}

-Influential texts on survey design stress the importance of a ``tailored'' approach to recruitment and stimuli \citep{dillman2014internet}.
+Influential texts on survey design stress the importance of a ``tailored'' approach to recruitment and stimuli, where survey materials are adapted to populations under study \cite{dillman2014internet}.
 Adapting questionnaires to respondents can enhance measurement and satisfaction.
-For instance, branching questions can reduce respondent burden and measurement error by eliminating irrelevant sub-questions \citep{krosnick1993comparisons, dillman2005survey}.
-Questions measuring recognition of elected officials and voting in subfederal elections can be tailored using location to produce more relevant question content via ``piped in'' text \citep{ansolabehere2009guide}.
-These examples showcase how surveys already possess dynamic elements that respond to user input or data.
+For instance, branching questions can reduce respondent burden and measurement error by eliminating irrelevant sub-questions \cite{krosnick1993comparisons, dillman2005survey}.
+Questions measuring recognition of elected officials and voting in sub-federal elections can be tailored using location to produce more relevant question content via ``piped in'' text that is automatically shown to participants in online surveys \cite{ansolabehere2009guide}.
+These examples illustrate how surveys already possess dynamic elements that respond to user input or data.